-For a lot of new dog owners, it can be difficult to determine how often you should wash your dog.
-The truth is, the answer depends on a lot of things.
+For a lot of new dog owners, it can be difficult to determine how often you should bathe your puppy or adult dog.
+The truth is, the answer depends on a lot of factors.

 “How frequently a pet needs a bath greatly varies based upon their breed, lifestyle, length of coat, and how much homework a pet owner is willing to do,” says Beth Cristiano, owner of Pretty Paws LLC, headquartered in Harrison, N.Y.

-The type of coat your dog has is a big factor in how often he requires baths.
+The type of coat your dog has is a big factor in how often they require baths.
 However, it’s not as simple as the shorter the hair, the less bathing required.
-Hairless breeds, such as the Chinese Crested and the Xoloitzcuintli, are actually quite care intensive, according to Cristiano, who says these breeds require weekly baths.
+Hairless breeds, such as the Chinese Crested and the Xoloitzcuintli, are actually quite care-intensive, according to Cristiano, who says these breeds require weekly baths.

 But a breed such as the Puli, which is technically long-haired, is not bathed as often when corded.
 According to the Puli Club of America, “the Puli doesn’t develop that typical doggie odor, and really, a Puli probably doesn’t require as many baths as most other breeds.”

 If your dog suffers from certain health conditions, your groomer and/or veterinarian may suggest that you use medicated shampoo while bathing your dog.
-Even if your canine companion is healthy, a grooming regimen is important to keep him that way.
+Even if your canine companion is healthy, a grooming regimen using products like de-shedding tools and brushes helps keep them that way.
 “All pets benefit from monthly ear cleaning and nail trimming,” Cristiano comments.
-“Thorough coat brushing and combing and conditioning are more integral to the pet’s health than bath time.”
+“Thorough coat-brushing and combing and conditioning are more integral to the pet’s health than bathtime.”